 There is no standard or average settlement for a car accident with a drunk driver because each injury claim is unique.
 The facts of your situation will determine the amount of recovery you might get.
-As such, other people in the same collision as you could have injury claims with a higher or lower settlement value than yours.
+As such, other people in the same collision could have injury claims with a higher or lower settlement value than yours.

 How the Severity of Your Injuries Can Affect Your Settlement

-It is only fair that a person who breaks both legs in a collision with a drunk driver gets more compensation than a person whose only injuries were a few small bruises.
+It is only fair that a person who breaks both legs in a collision with a drunk driver gets more compensation than a person whose only injuries are a few small bruises.
 This logical approach determines the value of an injury claim by how much the defendant hurt the plaintiff.

 The law measures the dollar value of physical harm by the medical bills from the services used to treat the injuries.
 For example, a person with $20,000 in medical bills will be able to go after more compensation for that loss than a person with $500 in medical bills.

 For a free legal consultation, call (337) 777-7777

 Lost Income as a Factor in Your Drunk Driving Accident Settlement

 People who get hurt in car crashes with drunk drivers often miss time at work, beginning from the day of the accident.
 They will unlikely be able to keep their regular hours when: